s7minhas/conflictEvolution/replInstructions.md

 - **main**: contains the data files and scripts necessary to reproduce the main results in the paper
 - **appendix**: contains the data files and scripts necessary to reproduce the results in the appendix

 Replicating the figures and tables in the **main** text will take only a few minutes on a standard laptop if the provided `.rda` files are used.
-If the provided results are deleted, the running time for the **main** text figures and tables is detailed below.

 #### Setup information